How to Sell a Remote Learning Company

 On the other hand, you may decide to sell during a period of high demand for online remote learning companies.
 You enjoy the company, but you’re willing to sell at the right price.
 Help the broker understand your motivation for selling.

 If you’re managing a profitable and growing business, you’re doing something right.
 Your company meets student expectations, and you generate business from referrals.
-A broker can help you dig deeper to uncover your value proposition.
+A business broker can help you dig deeper to uncover your value proposition.
 Here are some examples:

 Niche market: Let’s say that you’ve developed a niche tutoring business covering high school math topics.
 Your tutors are effective, and you drive repeat business from students.
 Word gets around, and you receive lots of referrals.